yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 - Why is there a strange imperative-like notation for dealing with IO?

 Be prepared, the answers might be complex.
-But they all be very rewarding.
+But they are all very rewarding.

 <hr/><a href="code/03_Hell/01_IO/01_progressive_io_example.lhs" class="cut">03_Hell/01_IO/<strong>01_progressive_io_example.lhs</strong></a>